Obergefell v. Hodges: Department of State v. Muñoz (2024)

 In Department of State v.
 Muñoz (2024), the Supreme Court held that a "citizen does not have a fundamental liberty interest in her noncitizen spouse being admitted to the country."
-In her dissenting opinion, Justice Sotomayor criticised the majority for using the "history and tradition" test established in Washington v.
+In her dissenting opinion, Justice Sotomayor criticized the majority for using the "history and tradition" test established in Washington v.
 Glucksberg (1997), saying that Obergefell had rejected application of the Glucksberg test to the "fundamental rights" of "marriage and intimacy".

 Ermold v.
 Davis (2025)

 In Ermold v.
 Davis (2025), the legal conflict centered on former Rowan County, Kentucky, Clerk Kim Davis's refusal to issue marriage licenses to same-sex couples.
 She was ruled to be personally liable for her refusal to issue licenses and ordered to pay $100,000 to the affected couple.
 Davis appealed the monetary penalty to the Sixth Circuit Court of Appeals but lost.
-Davis petitioned for a writ of certiorari from the U.S. Supreme Court, specifically asking it to revisit and overturn Obergefell.
+Davis petitioned for a writ of certiorari from the U.S. Supreme Court, specifically asking it to revisit and overturn Obergefell, based on the decision from Dobbs including Thomas' concurrence.
+Legal experts saw Davis' petition as the first major test of Obergefell following the Dobbs decision, making it a case of high interest should the Supreme Court grant certiorari.
 The Supreme Court declined the petition without comment.